How to Migrate Your Website to a New Host (2026 Step-by-Step)

 Maintain your current hosting account until you have verified everything works on the new server and DNS has fully propagated.
 Plan for at least one week of overlap.

-Choose Your Migration Method
+Choose Your Migration Method (3 Methods Compared)

 Three approaches work for website migration.
 The right one depends on your website type, technical comfort, and control panel availability.

-Method Best For Technical Level Speed
+Method Best For Skill Level Time Free?
+When to Choose

-Manual (FTP + phpMyAdmin) Any website type, full control Intermediate 1-3 hours
+Manual (FTP + phpMyAdmin) Any website type, full control Intermediate 1-3 hours Yes Moving between different control panels, or custom-built sites

-Control Panel Tools (cPanel/DirectAdmin) Sites on cPanel or DirectAdmin hosts Beginner-friendly 30-60 minutes
+Control Panel Tools (cPanel/DirectAdmin) Sites on cPanel or DirectAdmin hosts Beginner-friendly 30-60 minutes Yes Both hosts use the same control panel

-WordPress Plugins WordPress sites only Beginner-friendly 15-45 minutes
+WordPress Plugins WordPress sites only Beginner-friendly 15-45 minutes Yes (free tier covers most small sites) WordPress site under the plugin’s free-tier size limit

 Comparison of three website migration methods: Manual FTP, Control Panel Tools, and WordPress Plugin — showing pros, cons, skill level, and time required for each